-Social media sites also offer review capabilities, so if a practice does not have a claimed business Facebook account, a “user generated” page can be created.
+Social media sites also offer review capabilities, so if a practice does not have a claimed business Facebook account, a “user generated” page can be spawned.
 Practices are able to claim them and take control but many do not even know such rogue pages or profiles exist.

 Why Reputation Management is Crucial

 Taking over your online presence can be a daunting task.
-Depending on what sites have been generated by users, it can be a time intensive process.
-This is why many practices and providers are using full-service reputation management companies, like Valet Health with Valet LaunchPad as a foundational product solution which solves this critical problem for physicians and practices with incorrect information online and limited control over patient online reviews.
+Depending on what sites have information generated by users, it can be a time intensive process.
+This is why many practices and providers are using full-service marketing technology and reputation management companies like us, Valet Health.
+We feature Valet LaunchPad as our foundational product solution which solves this critical problem for physicians and practices with incorrect information online and limited control over patient online reviews.

 We treat each provider and practice like it is our own business and our own online reputation.
-As a full-service reputation management service, we will claim your online profiles and ensure accuracy and up-to-date, including holiday hours and weather-related closures.
-Being “full-service” means we do not stop there.
+As a fully managed support platform, we will claim your online profiles and ensure 100% accuracy and up-to-date information.
+Being “full-service” means that the valet experience does not stop there.

 It is important to monitor your online reviews and have quick, effective replies in the event of a negative review or rating.
 Using standard replies can be helpful in circumstances when an unhappy patient posts a negative review, with the hopes of taking control of the situation.

 Creating a review management strategy to redirect negative reviews can reduce the number of negative reviews that are posted online.
-A specific, tactical approach to gather high quality reviews and ratings by using well-designed landing pages, social media advertising, and strategic review requests, and amplifying visibility across social channels of positive patient success stories.
-This helps your practice utilize these reviews for good, in order to attract even more patients.
+A specific, tactical approach to gather high quality reviews and ratings by using well-designed landing pages, strategic review requests, and amplifying visibility across social channels of positive patient success stories.
+This helps your practice utilize these reviews for maximum benefit, in order to attract even more patients.